Enlarged Prostate: Benign Prostatic Hyperplasia (BPH)

 The use of both alpha blockers and 5-alpha reductase inhibitors have shown to be superior to single drug therapies in men with larger prostates.
 The combination approach prevents the progression of the disease and improves bothersome symptoms.
 However, this improved benefit may be associated with more side effects (possible side effects from both medications).

 Another medical therapy that is an appropriate and effective treatment alternative for the management of symptoms related to BPH.
+These medicines focus on overactivity of the bladder, that may or may not be associated with BPH.

 Complementary and Alternative Medicines/Phytotherapies